-Susana has over 15 years of experience in research, policy development, and policy monitoring and evaluation with particular expertise on gender equality and violence against women.
+Susana has over 18 years of experience in research, policy development, and policy monitoring and evaluation with particular expertise on gender equality and violence against women.
 She is widely recognised as a gender equality expert and has served as a senior researcher on a number of projects and studies commissioned by the European Institute for Gender Equality (EIGE), the European Parliament, and UN Women among others.
 She’s served as National Expert for the Network of Experts in Gender Equality, Social Inclusion, Health and Long-term Care (EGGSI), and as Independent Expert for DG Employment’s Mutual Learning Programme (MLP).
 She has also served as Expert for the EWL Observatory on Violence against Women, and as Board Member and member of the Executive Committee of the European Women’s Lobby.
-She is currently President of the national Advisory Committee for the Prevention and Combating of Family Violence and a Board Member of the WAVE Network.
-The Council of Ministers recently appointed her to coordinate the establishment the “Woman’s House” a multi-agency, multi-disciplinary co-located service centre that will provide integrated services to victims of violence against women.
+She is currently President of the national Advisory Committee for the Prevention and Combating of Family Violence and Vice President of the WAVE Network.
+She was appointed by the Cyprus Council of Ministers in 2019 to coordinate the establishment of the “Woman’s House”, a multi-agency, multi-disciplinary and co-located service centre that provides integrated services to victims of violence against women.

 Susana has co-authored or contributed to a number of publications, including research reports, book chapters and journal articles, and conducted training seminars and workshops on a range of gender equality issues.
 She holds a BA in Political Science from the State University of New York at Stony Brook and an MSc in International Politics with an area concentration in the Middle East from the School of Oriental and African Studies (SOAS), London University.